aoloe/js-game-cipher/README.md

 ## Todo

+- capture the back button
+- make the back link discoverable
 - initial sync with others
 - editing (deleting) existing sentences by their author.
 - import / export sentences.